 For years I’ve avoided the term “design thinking” in describing my work.
 Like “innovation,” the phrase is loaded with false assumptions.
 Although I’ve been practicing design and design thinking for decades, the way it’s often perceived feels inauthentic to what I do.
 I solve business problems.
 Often at scale.
 Often with inventive solutions.

-Design thinking isn’t just occasionally inauthentic—it’s a major roadblock for some careers.
+But here’s the scary part.
+Design thinking isn’t just occasionally inauthentic — it’s a major roadblock for some careers.

 You’ve seen this before: